jrr/inkle/readme.md

 <img src="inkle.png" width="300" align="right" />

 Wordle in your Terminal, built with [Ink](https://github.com/vadimdemedes/ink).
+I blogged about it a little bit [here](https://spin.atomicobject.com/2022/04/21/terminal-wordle-react-ink/).

 This is a work-in-progress.
 If you just want to play Wordle in your Terminal, than you should probably go check out